google/closure-templates/documentation/codelabs/helloworlds/helloworld_java.md

 ## Hello Name and Hello Names

-1. Add the following second template, called `.helloName`, to `simple.soy`.
-    Note that `.helloName` takes a required parameter called `name`, which is declared by `@param`.
+1. Add the following second template, called `helloName`, to `simple.soy`.
+Note that `helloName` takes a required parameter called `name`, which is declared by `@param`.
 It also takes an optional parameter `greetingWord`, which is declared by `@param?`.
 These parameters are referenced in the template body using the expressions `$name` and `$greetingWord`, respectively.
 This template also demonstrates that you can conditionally include content in templates via the `if-else` commands.
-You can put this template before or after the `.helloWorld` template, just as long as it's after the `namespace` declaration.
+You can put this template before or after the `helloWorld` template, just as long as it's after the `namespace` declaration.

     ```soy
     /** Greets a person using "Hello" by default. */
-    {template .helloName}
+    {template helloName}
       {@param name: string} /** The person's name. */
       {@param? greetingWord: string} /**
                                       * Optional greeting word to use